nmmichalak/novum_R_ganum/learn_r_for_psychology_research_a_crash_course/learn_r_for_psychology_research_a_crash_course.md

 ## [1] 0
 ```

-> * I think this is counterintuitive.
+> * I think this code is counterintuitive.
 You're reading the current sentence from left to right.
 That's how I think code should read like: how you read sentences.
 Forget this "read from the inside out" way of coding for now.
 You can learn the "read R code inside out" way when you have time and feel motivated to learn harder things.
 I'm assuming you don't right now.

-## functions
+## functions: they do things for you
 > "A function is a piece of code written to carry out a specified task; it can or can not accept arguments or parameters and it can or can not return one or more values."
 Functions **do** things for you. **Source:** https://www.datacamp.com/community/tutorials/functions-in-r-a-tutorial#what

 ## compute the num of five_numbers